Excuse no. 13 - this is how I am

 “I know sometimes I’m not easy to deal with.
 It’s just the way I am.”

 How often have you heard sentences like that?
-Or maybe in some other forms, like: “This is who I am“, “You know I’m just a passionate person and I get carried away” or “You know I’m just an honest guy so I’ll be blunt with you”, etc.?
+Or maybe in some other forms, like: “You know I’m just a passionate person and I get carried away” or “You know I’m just an honest guy so I’ll be blunt with you”, etc.?

 Well, it’s just excuses.
 Even when wrapped in a sad story that helps you sympathize with the other person, like the result of a rough upbringing, it’s just excuses.
 Ultimately we should own who we are.